Current pet insurance premiums

 Our biggest pet expenses were food (a clear winner at $4.28 billion), veterinary services ($2.24 billion), healthcare products ($1.47 billion) and accessories and toys ($1.09 billion).

 Is pet insurance worth it?

-You need to make sure you have the right policy, however.
-It’s important to be aware of the benefits and limitations of each policy, what everything will cost, and what you will and won’t be covered for.
+If you do decide to take out a policy, it’s a good idea to compare what’s available from the various providers to make sure you go for the right policy.
+In particular, it’s important to be aware of the benefits and limitations of each policy, what everything will cost, and what you will and won’t be covered for.